 --release is not $N.

-On JDK 13:
+On JDK 15:

-javac Foo.java // Do not enable any preview features javac --release 13 --enable-preview Foo.java // Enable all preview features of Java SE 13 javac --release 12 --enable-preview Foo.java // DISALLOWED
+javac Foo.java // Do not enable any preview features javac --release 15 --enable-preview Foo.java // Enable all preview features of Java SE 15 javac --release 14 --enable-preview Foo.java // DISALLOWED

-On JDK 14:
+On JDK 16:

-javac Foo.java // Do not enable any preview features javac --release 14 --enable-preview Foo.java // Enable all preview features of Java SE 14 javac --release 13 --enable-preview Foo.java // DISALLOWED
+javac Foo.java // Do not enable any preview features javac --release 16 --enable-preview Foo.java // Enable all preview features of Java SE 16 javac --release 15 --enable-preview Foo.java // DISALLOWED

 --release $N --enable-preview):

 $N must be the Java SE Platform release implemented by the JDK containing the compiler.
-Only a compiler in JDK $N may support the preview language features defined by Java SE $N, even if the compiler habitually supports the final and permanent features defined by Java SE $N-1 and other prior releases.
+Only a compiler in JDK $N may support the preview features defined by Java SE $N, even if the compiler habitually supports the final and permanent features defined by Java SE $N-1 and other prior releases.
 Developers should not expect

-javacin JDK $N to compile source code which uses preview language features of other Java SE releases, or to compile source code against
+javacin JDK $N to compile source code which uses preview language features or preview APIs of other Java SE releases, or to compile source code against

 classfile emitted by

-javacissues a suppressible "preview warning" akin to a "deprecation warning". (
+javacissues a suppressible "preview warning".

-Whether preview language features are enabled or disabled,
+Whether preview features are enabled or disabled,

 javac in JDK $N prints a message if it detects the use of a preview language feature of Java SE $N in source code.
 This message cannot be turned off by using